An excerpt from “The Attic” by Bekah Ferguson & Rachel Xu.

 Ian turned toward Varkis, who stood with hairy gray arms crossed over his chest and feet spread wide.
 “What do you think?”
 The last thing he wanted to do was enter the swamp, but Kurik had given him no other choice.

-“I think it wasn’t a smart idea to come with you after all,” the dog-man replied.
+“I’m thinking it wasn’t a smart idea to come with you guys after all,” the dog-man replied.

 “Come on.
 Seriously.”